 Shelagh Delaney wrote A Taste of Honey in the 1950s when she was just 18 years old — a fact which makes its mature view of motherhood, class and tolerance even more impressive.
-It tells the story of a working class teenager, Jo, and her selfish single mother, Helen.
-The two have often moved and they argue, and Jo seeks comfort in the arms of her boyfriend, a black sailor.
+It tells the story of a working-class teenager, Jo, and her selfish single mother, Helen.
+The two move often and they argue, so Jo seeks comfort in the arms of her boyfriend, a black sailor.
 But he leaves her when she falls pregnant, and is replaced by Jo’s gay friend Geof.
 The title is a reference to a Biblical quote: “I did but taste a little honey with the end of the rod that was in mine hand, and, lo, I must die.”
 Everyone deserves a small amount of happiness — but it will not last, the play concludes.

 Backlash after school abolishes Mother’s Day

 Should Family Day replace Mother’s Day?
 That is what a school in Belgium has done, sparking intense debate.
 Some think the change is progressive, but others say old traditions must survive.